American Society of Anesthesiologists

-The American Society of Anesthesiologists (ASA) is an educational, research and scientific association of physicians organized to raise the standards of the medical practice of anesthesiology and to improve patient care.
+The American Society of Anesthesiologists (ASA) is a professional association of physicians in the field of anesthesiology.

-As of 2022, the organization included more than 56,000 national and international members and has more than 100 full-time employees.
+As of 2024, the organization included more than 57,000 national and international members and has more than 100 full-time employees.

 History

 Anesthesiology's roots date back to the mid-19th century.
 On March 30, 1842, Crawford Long, M.D. administered the first ether anesthetic for surgery and operated to remove a tumor from a patient's neck.
 After the surgery, the patient revealed that he felt nothing and was not aware the surgery was over until he awoke.
 This was the start of a specialty critical to modern medicine, anesthesiology.

 In 1905, nine physicians (from Long Island, N.Y.) organized the first professional anesthesia society.
 In 1911, the Society expanded to 23 members and became the New York Society of Anesthetists.
 Over the next 25 years, involvement in anesthesia-related issues grew and attracted other interested physicians nationwide.
 In 1936, the Society changed its name to the American Society of Anesthetists.
 In 1945, the organization moved to become the American Society of Anesthesiologists (ASA).
 In 1960, the ASA established an Executive Office in Park Ridge, Illinois to meet growing membership and patient-care demands.
 In 2014, the ASA opened new headquarters in Schaumburg, Illinois.